HackLinux/e8/journal/journal.md

 Maybe I really should have a deep look at how other SSAs (like go's and llvm's) are implemented.

+I think I probably should implement the SSA/TAC first.
+Rather than directly jump to the entire language.

 **2014.3.7**

 Finished most of the part of the lexer.
 Now a program can be parsed into tokens.